docsforadobe/javascript-tools-guide/4 - User-Interface Tools/index.rst

 You can register:
 The name of a handler function defined in the extension that takes one argument, the event object.
 For example:

-CHAPTER 4: User-Interface Tools

-Defining behavior with event callbacks and listeners

-83

 myButton.addEventListener( ’click’, myFunction );